 New requirements in the ISO 14155 standard for Medical Device Clinical Investigations

 The ISO 14155:2020 (Clinical investigation of medical devices for human subjects – Good Clinical Practice) is the third edition of this standard of reference for the design, conduct, recording, and reporting of medical device clinical studies.
-It provides guidance to manufacturers and clinical research professionals for how to implement Good Clinical Practice (GCP) for pre and post-market clinical investigations designed to determine safety and performance of a medical device.
+It provides guidance to manufacturers and clinical research professionals on how to implement Good Clinical Practice (GCP) for pre and post-market clinical investigations designed to determine the safety and performance of a medical device.

 The ISO 14155 standard provides the general specifications and requirements for clinical investigations to: